donovanrost/dotfiles/README.md

-# Mathias’s dotfiles
+# Dennis’s dotfiles (inspired by Mathias)

 ![Screenshot of my shell prompt](https://i.imgur.com/EkEtphC.png)

 ## Installation

-**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
+**Warning:** If you want to give these dotfiles a try, you should first fork this repository  :heavy_check_mark: , review the code, and remove things you don’t want or need.
 Don’t blindly use my settings unless you know what that entails.
 Use at your own risk!

 ### Using Git and the bootstrap script